viraj-nikam/canvas/readme.md

 ## Configuration

+> **Note:** You are not required to complete the following steps.
+You have complete design freedom when integrating the content into your application.

-Generate a default controller with blog views and routes using the `canvas:setup` Artisan command:
+Generate a default controller, blog routes and views to get up and running as quickly as possible:

 ```bash
 php artisan canvas:setup
 ```

-If you want to include [Unsplash](https://unsplash.com) images in your content, set up a new application at [https://unsplash.com/oauth/applications](https://unsplash.com/oauth/applications).
+If you want to include [Unsplash](https://unsplash.com) images in your posts, set up a new application at [https://unsplash.com/oauth/applications](https://unsplash.com/oauth/applications).
 Grab your access key and update `config/canvas.php`:

 ```php
 'unsplash' => [